 It’s 2 rows of 4 people for a total of 8 passengers.
-It even has a droid in the front who will be your guide throughout the adventure:
+It even has an R5 droid in the front who will be your guide throughout the adventure:

 We got a preview of the model back at D23 Expo 2017, but now we can see exactly how the ride vehicle for Star Wars: Rise of the Resistance is going to be inside the attraction in Disneyland:

 The ride vehicle is practically identical to the model from D23 Expo, just a bit darker: